Kurt Cobain: Death

-The following night, Cobain walked outside to have a cigarette and climbed over a six-foot-high fence to leave the facility (which he had joked earlier in the day would be a stupid feat to attempt).
-He took a taxi to Los Angeles Airport and flew back to Seattle.
+Multiple times in the previous months Cobain had called the Seattle Post-Intelligencer, wanting to speak to its film critic, William Arnold.
+Arnold was the author of Shadowland, a 1978 book on the psychiatric commitment of Frances Farmer which Cobain had read in high school and was the source of his identification with the actress.
+Gillian Gaar maintains that one of Cobain’s last songs, Frances Farmer Will Have Her Revenge on Seattle, is essentially a musical adaptation of Shadowland.

+Only vaguely aware of who Cobain was, and put off by the rambling messages he left, Arnold did not return his calls.
+Sometime in late March Cobain tried once again to connect with the author, unsuccessfully.
+What he wanted to talk about, and why he felt such urgency about it, remains a mystery.
+In a later column, Arnold expressed profound regret for avoiding Cobain and speculated that he probably felt he was reliving Farmer’s tragedy and was just reaching out to someone who might understand what he was going through.

+On the evening of April 1, 1994, Cobain escaped the facility and flew to Seattle.
 On the flight, he sat near Duff McKagan of Guns N' Roses.
 Despite Cobain's animosity towards Guns N' Roses, Cobain "seemed happy" to see McKagan.
 McKagan later said that he knew from "all of my instincts that something was wrong".
 Most of Cobain's friends and family were unaware of his whereabouts.
-On April 2 and 3, Cobain was spotted in numerous locations around Seattle.
-On April 3, Love hired private investigator Tom Grant to find Cobain.
-Cobain was not seen the next day.
-On April 7, amid rumors of Nirvana breaking up, the band pulled out of the 1994 Lollapalooza festival.
+On April 6, amid rumors of Nirvana breaking up, the band pulled out of the 1994 Lollapalooza festival.

-On April 8, Cobain's body was discovered at his Lake Washington Boulevard home by electrician Gary Smith, who had arrived to install a security system.
-Apart from a small amount of blood coming out of Cobain's ear, the electrician reported no visible signs of trauma and initially believed that Cobain was asleep until he saw the shotgun pointing at his chin.
-A suicide note was found, addressed to Cobain's childhood imaginary friend Boddah, that stated that Cobain had not "felt the excitement of listening to as well as creating music, along with really writing ... for too many years now".
-A high concentration of heroin and traces of diazepam were also found in his body.
-Although conductor David Woodard had built a Dreamachine for Cobain, reports that Cobain had been using the device excessively in the days leading up to his suicide were contradicted by later findings.
+On April 8, Cobain's body was discovered at his Lake Washington Boulevard home by an electrician, who had arrived to install a security system.
+A suicide note was found, addressed to Cobain's childhood imaginary friend Boddah, which stated that Cobain had not "felt the excitement of listening to as well as creating music, along with really writing ... for too many years now".
 Cobain's body had been there for days; the coroner's report estimated he died on April 5, 1994, at the age of 27.